 - 1. A personal statement of career and educational objectives, including the rationale for pursuing a graduate degree (maximum two pages).
 Applicants must explain the circumstances surrounding any ethics reprimand on their certificates and/or a GPA below 3.0. - 2.
 Official transcripts from all institutions where a degree was awarded and all institutions where graduate coursework was completed, even if a degree was not awarded attended, to be forwarded directly from the schools attended to the Thomas University Office of Admissions. - 3.
 Completed Mentor Form - 4.
 Completed School System Endorsement Form. - 5.
-A signed Partnership Agreement between TU and the Candidate's School District or Independent/Charter School/District if there is not one on file. - 6.
-A \$50 non-refundable application fee made payable to Thomas University.
+A signed Partnership Agreement between TU and the Candidate's School District or Independent/Charter School/District if there is not one on file.

-Applicants with a GPA lower than 3.0 may be considered for provisional admission by the prospective Graduate Council.
-Any candidate provisionally admitted may be required to take a 3-credit hour writing course, and other requirements may be prescribed by the Division and/or Graduate Council.
+Applicants with a GPA lower than 2.75 may be considered for provisional admission.
+Any candidate provisionally admitted may be required to take a 3-credit hour writing course, and other requirements may be prescribed by the Division.